starsite/FileMaker-Swift/README.md

 # SwiftFM
-A service class (Data API wrapper) for Swift 4.2.
+SwiftFM is a service class (Data API wrapper) written for Swift 4.2.
 Xcode 9.4 or later required.
 - - -

 ### Overview
 This walkthrough shows how to check status for an existing token, how to refresh expired tokens, and to make sure you're passing active tokens in your requests, where possible.
 Fetching a new session token for every request is lazy.
 Don't be that guy. 🙃

-The example below includes a simple find request.
-Refer to the DataAPI.swift class for a complete list of functions (createRecord, getRecords, editRecord, deleteRecord, etc.)
+The example includes a simple find request.
+Refer to the DataAPI.swift class to see a complete list of functions (createRecord, getRecords, editRecord, deleteRecord, etc.)
  - - -

 ### Class vars and lets